Revisiting the Origin of the Universe and the Arrow of Time: Discussions

 \section{Discussions}

-In the previous section, we have discussed on the arrow of time in two dimensional space-time, and not in real four dimensions.
-Though the arguments of Section 2 are those in minisuperspace, effectively in two dimensins, we needs some arguments depending on four dimensional space-time.
+We have discussed that the dynamical time variables are defind locally (Sec.3), which is consistent with the thermodynamic arrow of time symmetric around $a_{max}$ (Sec.4).
+These arguments are due to two dimensions, which allows the explicit calculation without approximations.
+The arguments of Sec.
+2 are those in mini-superspace, effectively also in two dimensions.
+We needs some arguments depending on four dimensional space-time.